kubernetes/website/docs/admin/node-allocatable.md

 * Node has `32Gi` of `memory` and `16 CPUs`
 * `--kube-reserved` is set to `cpu=1,memory=2Gi`
 * `--system-reserved` is set to `cpu=500m,memory=1Gi`
-* ``--eviction-hard` is set to `memory.available<500Mi`
+* `--eviction-hard` is set to `memory.available<500Mi`

 Under this scenario, `Allocatable` will be `14.5 CPUs` & `28.5Gi` of memory.
-Scheduler will ensure that the total `requests` across all pods on this node does not exceed `28.5Gi`.
+Scheduler ensures that the total `requests` across all pods on this node does not exceed `28.5Gi`.
-Kubelet will evict pods whenever the overall memory usage exceeds across pods exceed `28.5Gi`.
+Kubelet evicts pods whenever the overall memory usage exceeds across pods exceed `28.5Gi`.
 If all processes on the node consume as much CPU as they can, pods together cannot consume more than `14.5 CPUs`.

-If `kube-reserved` and/or `system-reserved` is not enforced and system daemons exceed their reservation, `kubelet` will evict pods whenever the overall node memory usage is higher than `31.5Gi`.
+If `kube-reserved` and/or `system-reserved` is not enforced and system daemons exceed their reservation, `kubelet` evicts pods whenever the overall node memory usage is higher than `31.5Gi`.

 ## Feature Availability